taybenlor/runno/README.md

 ## Website

-The website is a work in progress but currently hosts an editor that can be used to test features of Runno.
+The website helps users make use of Runno.
+It provides a helper for generating embeds, along with documentation.

 ## Supported Runtimes